openresty/openresty-systemtap-toolkit/README.markdown

 This script requires Nginx instances that have applied the latest dtrace patch.
 See the [dtrace-nginx](https://github.com/agentzh/nginx-dtrace) project for more details.

-The upcoming 1.2.3.3 release of the [ngx_openresty](http://openresty.org/) will include the right dtrace patch by default.
+The bundle [ngx_openresty](http://openresty.org/) 1.2.3.3+ includes the right dtrace patch by default.
 And you just need to build it with the `--with-dtrace-probes` configure option.

 ngx-backtrace
 -------------